Colin Mackenzie (writer)

-Colin Mackenzie was a nineteenth century writer, book producer, editor, translator and compiler.
+Colin Mackenzie (1795–1854) was a Scottish-born writer, book producer, editor, translator and compiler.
 Mackenzie spent his adult life living and working in London, England.
-He wrote/helped produce works of non-fiction, including educational and informative works on chemistry, cookery, medicine, popular science, geography, history, economics and religion, the 'gentlemen's clubs' of London, a 'parliamentary pocketbook' in 1832 (the year of the first Reform Act) and a report on poverty with a particular focus on London.
+He wrote/helped produce works of non-fiction, including educational and informative works on chemistry, cookery, medicine, popular science, geography, history, economics and religion, the "gentlemen's clubs" of London, a "parliamentary pocketbook" in 1832 (the year of the first Reform Act) and a report on poverty with a particular focus on London.

 Biography

 Mackenzie was born in Edinburgh on 8 May 1795, eldest son of Edinburgh confectioner Alexander Mackenzie.
 "Bred to be a surgeon" as he described it later in life, his education was sponsored by John Rotherham and then Dr Macdonald of St Andrews University.
 He attended classes in Latin and Greek at Inverness Royal Academy between 1804 and 1809.
 Between 1810 and 1814 he studied for a Master of Arts degree at Kings College, Aberdeen University.
 In 1814 he moved to London, enrolling at Guy's and St Thomas's Hospitals to train as a surgeon, but abandoned his studies in 1815.
 He married regency Cheltenham actress Ann Moody in March 1817.
 Mackenzie and his wife had five children before Ann died in 1831.
 Mackenzie married again in 1846, and died in 1854.